-This paper aims to examine the rate of agricultural zakat evaluation in Malaysia and the deduction of operating and living costs in Malaysia.
-The researcher explores a comparative study of management and laws inextricably linked with the agricultural zakat among the chosen states.
-Among the states are Selangor, Perlis, Sarawak, Penang, and Terengganu.
-There are several justifications over the states' selection, whereby the first, every state chosen represents every state's zone in Malaysia, as shown in Table 1.
-Secondly, refers to the diversity of rates and the deduction of different agricultural zakat' costs, as can be followed in Table 2.
+This article's aim is to examine the rate of agricultural zakat evaluation in Malaysia and the deduction of operating and living costs in Malaysia.
+The researchers explore management and laws inextricably linked with the agricultural zakat among the chosen states: Selangor, Perlis, Sarawak, Pulau Pinang and Terengganu.
+There are several justifications for the states' selection: firstly, every chosen state represents a zone in Malaysia, as depicted in Table 1.
+Secondly, it refers to the diversity of rates and the deduction of different agricultural zakat' costs, as can beviewed in Table 2.